blue-pho3nix/blue-windots/README.md

 1. Edit and save `C:\Users\<your_username>\Komorebi.json`
 2. Open a regular powershell window (`win + enter`).
 3. Stop and start Komorebi or reload the configuration.
-> [!IMPORTANT]
-> Make sure to always use `--ahk` to keep the autohotkeys working.
+> Make sure to always use `--ahk` to keep the autohotkeys working. <br>
-> When you stop/restart Komorebi, you'll need to reload autohotkey.
+> When you stop/restart Komorebi, you'll need to reload AutoHotKey.

 ```
 Komorebic stop --ahk